Wednesday, July 27, 2016

 Aesthetics?

-So let's look at the graphics and audio which are different depending on which ST you use...
+So let's look at the graphics and audio, which vary depending on the ST you use:

-Visually, Chronicles Of Omega is a treat with lovely characters and lush landscapes.
-Both are rich in colour and the Atari STe gets to use its hardware scrolling for a smooth 50fps.
-The older ST hasn't been forgotten and what it lacks in framerate is compensated by extra background colours.
-However, the Atari STe wins by far.
+Visually, this game is a treat with lovely characters and lush landscapes.
+Both computers are rich in colour, and the Atari STe uses its hardware to deliver a smooth 50 fps.
+The older ST hasn't been forgotten, and what it lacks in framerate is compensated for by extra background colours.
+Of course, the Atari STe wins by far.

 For the audio, both computers take advantage of their strengths: the Atari STe uses DMA samples for the music and sound effects.
-The older ST uses its YM2149 for stunning chipmusic which I must say is a million times better than what the STe pumps out.
-This is too easy, the older Atari ST wins the audio battle hands down.
+The older ST uses its YM2149 for stunning chip music, which I must say is a million times better than what the STe pumps out.
+This is too easy; the Atari ST wins this battle hands down.

 My opinion?
-I'd dump the ST in a flash with its fancy rasters for the STe's ultra-smooth hardware scrolling.
-However, the ST wins the audio battle because Steve Barrett excelled with the quality of his chiptunes over the blurry STe sounds.
-We all know the Atari STe is capable of better and ARC should have given STe gamers the option to chose between chip or DMA.
-That would have been perfect.
+I'd dump the ST in a flash for the STe's ultra-smooth hardware scrolling.
+However, the ST wins the audio battle because Steve Barrett excelled in the quality of his chiptunes compared to the blurry DMA music.
+We all know the Atari STe is capable of better performance, and ARC should have given STe gamers the option to choose between chip and DMA.

 The Atari STe lacks the background colours but runs at a silky-smooth 50fps.